elestio-examples/itop/README.md

 Apply<br/>

-To test it, you can go to the `Notification` section that is in `Confiugration` section on the left tab, and click on `email.test.php`
+To test it, you can go to the `Notification` section that is in the `Configuration` section on the left tab, and click on `email.test.php`